nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 Step 2.
 Execution

 The `AddContactCommand#execute` method is invoked and calls are made to the `model` instance.
 The last shown list of internships are obtained by calling the method `Model#getFilteredInternshipList`.
-The internship appplication where the contact is to be added is then obtained by calling the `UniqueApplicationList#get` method with the specified index.
+The internship application where the contact is to be added is then obtained by calling the `UniqueApplicationList#get` method with the specified index.
 As the InternshipApplication object is immutable, a new `InternshipApplication` object is created with the contact details.
 The `Model#setApplication` method is then invoked to update the specified application in the list.

 Step 3.
 Result